 Four Self-Care Tips For Thriving Over Surviving The Summer Holidays

 School’s out for summer, and as a parent or guardian, don’t you know it!
 The children are full of beans having put away their uniform for the holidays.
 They’re ready and raring to go for six weeks of fun and adventure and usually hold very high expectations for a magical summer of fun!
+Gain that connection with your child.

 Parents often feel an overwhelming sense of pressure to create an exciting summer holiday schedule full of joyful experiences for their children.
 This can lead to feelings of guilt and inadequacy if your already jam-packed schedule doesn’t afford the time and energy to make this happen.
 It’s important to carve out daily moments of self-care throughout this summer holiday season to be able to enjoy it to full potential!